KeLLs-Link/Linux-user-creation-bash-script/README.md

 ```
 ![image](./Screenshots/output.png)

-Visit the [HNG Internship website](https://hng.tech/internship) to learn more about the HNG Internship Program.
+Visit the [HNG Internship website](https://hng.tech/internship) to learn more about the HNG Internship Programe